metz-theolab/stemmabench/README.md

 - [ ] Add the possibility to work with contamination:
   - [ ] Model contamination
   - [ ] Create new contaminated text

-- [ ] Add support for missing manuscripts (new variable in stemma generation that will skip a generations): we do not have access to some heuristics.

 - [ ] Make vizualization more resiliant + a whole part of the package